HarisonLacey/CoffeeElite/README.md

 # CoffeeElite

-This is a MERN stack application for a fake coffee shop called CoffeeElite.
+This is a MERN stack application built from scratch for a fake coffee shop called CoffeeElite.

 Users are able to subscribe to CoffeeElite's newsletter.